Founding Benefactors - Elmer and Mary Louise Rasmuson

 In Alaska, Mary Louise served with the American Cancer Society, the Anchorage Museum Foundation and the Anchorage Historical and Fine Arts Commission.

-To advise the mayor and city council on museum policy and to provide community input for them and the museum's director, the City established a 9-member Historical and Fine Arts Commission.
+To advise the mayor and city council on museum policy and to provide community input for them and the museum's director, the city established a nine-member Historical and Fine Arts Commission.
 Mary Louise Rasmuson served as its chair for the subsequent 21 years.

 Elmer's political career continued when he ran in the 1968 Republican primary for the U.S. Senate.
 Elmer was the first chairman of the North Pacific Fishery Management Council, a founder of the Anchorage Museum and the first Chairman of the Alaska Permanent Fund.
 The Rasmuson Foundation, created by Elmer and his mother Jenny in 1955, remains today a major philanthropic presence in Alaska.